ivangfr/spring-integration-examples/README.md

 ### spring-integration-shell

-Open a terminal and inside `spring-integration-examples` run
+Open a new terminal and inside `spring-integration-examples` run
 ```
 ./mvnw clean spring-boot:run --projects spring-integration-shell
 ```